 Gonçalo Mabunda was born in 1975 in Mozambique and currently lives and works in Maputo.

-Gonçalo Mabunda is interested in the collective memory of his country, Mozambique, which has only recently emerged from a long and terrible civil war.
-He works with arms recovered in 1992 at the end of the sixteen-year conflict that divided the region.
+He’s interested in the collective memory of his country which has only recently emerged from a long and terrible civil war and he works with arms, recovered in 1992, at the end of the sixteen-year conflict that divided the region.

-In his sculpture, he gives anthropomorphic forms to AK47s, rocket launchers, pistols and other objects of destruction.
-While the masks could be said to draw on a local history of traditional African art, Mabunda’s work takes on a striking Modernist edge akin to imagery by Braque and Picasso.
-The deactivated weapons of war carry strong political connotations, yet the beautiful objects he creates also convey a positive reflection on the transformative power of art and the resilience and creativity of African civilian societies.
+Gonçalo gives anthropomorphic forms to AK47s, rocket launchers, pistols, and other objects of destruction.
+His work takes on a striking Modernist edge akin to imagery by Braque and Picasso.
+The deactivated weapons carry strong political connotations and convey a positive reflection on the transformative power of art and the resilience and creativity of African civilian societies.

-Mabunda is most well known for his thrones.
-According to the artist, the thrones function as attributes of power, tribal symbols and traditional pieces of ethnic African art.
-They are without a doubt an ironic way of commenting on his childhood experience of violence and absurdity and the civil war in Mozambique that isolated his country for a long period.
+Mabunda is most well known for his thrones that, according to him, function as attributes of power, tribal symbols, and traditional pieces of ethnic African art.
+They are an ironic way of commenting on his childhood experience of violence and the civil war that isolated his country for a long period.

-Goncalo has been selected for the Biennale Arte Venezia 2015 by the curator and for the 57th edition of Biennale Arte Venezia Goncalo was one of the selected artist to rapresent Mozambique as National pavilion.
+Goncalo was selected for the exhibition ‘All the World’s Futures’ during Biennale Arte Venezia 2015 and for Biennale Arte Venezia 2019 he was one of the selected artists to represent Mozambique.